interactions-py/interactions.py/docs/quickstart.rst

         elif sub_command == "second_command":
           await ctx.send(f"You selected the second_command sub command and put in {second_option}")

-As of v4.3.0, you can also utilize the new command system to create subcommands:
+You can also create subcommands using the command system:

 .. code-block:: python